TScottJ/OpenEphyra/README.md

 OpenEphyra
 ==========

+**Update: August, 2019**

+FYI, I've not been active in this repository since 2014 and understand it has fallen into disrepair, especially with respect to changes made to the Azure API.
+Apologies that I'm not able to respond to issues or other requests.
+I will, however, leave the repo here for the time being, in case someone finds it useful.

+ScottJ

 This repository contains a resurrected and repaired version of OpenEphyra
 <https://mu.lti.cs.cmu.edu/trac/Ephyra/wiki/OpenEphyra>.
 It was branched
-from the latest version of OpenEphyra on SoundForge
+from the latest version of OpenEphyra on SourceForge
 <http://sourceforge.net/projects/openephyra/>, as of March, 2014, for use
 in the OpenCog artificial intelligence system (Copyright (C) 2014 [OpenCog Foundation](http://www.opencog.org/)).